 56 Monitoring and Evaluation

 The project document incorporates an elaborate M&E Matrix that includes indicators for measurement of, among other items and actions, output production target achievements, methods application, timeframe adherence, and observance of responsibilities.
 A number of monitoring and evaluation processes and tools are also identified including, among other instruments, progress reviews, progress reports, field visits and short surveys.
 The M&E Matrix, however, does not provide measurable indicators, targets and methods to assess the achievement of the project’s specific, intermediate outcomes.
 The PCDP project is designed to contribute towards the achievement of CPAP Outcome 1.1., through the production of its Outputs.
 The PCDP project document assigns five achievement indicators to CPAP outcome 1.1.
 Progress reporting using these indicators, however, is done separately through UNDP Annual HQ Reports and the ROAR.
-Progress reporting using these indicators reflect achievements at national level and does not capture the status of the project’s achievements at provincial and district levels in Papua and West Papua.
+Progress reporting using these indicators reflect achievements at national level, which is at the project’s outcome level, and does not capture the status of the project’s achievements at provincial and district levels in Papua and West Papua.

 57 Progress Reporting